texstudio-org/texstudio/utilities/manual/source/editing.md

 TeXstudio supports block cursors (or multiple cursors).
 Cursors can be added by `Ctrl+Alt`+left click.
 ALternatively pressing `Ctrl+alt+Up/down` also add block cursors.
-The cursors can jointly move, add and remove text and select charcters.
+The cursors can jointly move, add and remove text and select characters.
 Pressing `esc` or clicking into the text ends the block cursor mode.

 ![block cursor](images/blockCursor.png)